Outdoors & Nature

 Boardwalk & Bridge

 The boardwalk and bridge are wheelchair accessible with an access point adjacent to the Mill Pond Lane cul-de-sac.
 The three-fourths mile-long elevated boardwalk navigates visitors around the archaeological remains of the mill facilities and includes interpretive signage that highlights the history, archaeology, and environment at Arcadia Mill.
-The boardwalk also features our newly constructed ADA accessible bridge over Pond Creek and an associated boardwalk that leads visitors directly to the nature trails that cover approximately one mile of the site.
+The boardwalk also features an ADA accessible bridge over Pond Creek and an associated boardwalk that leads visitors directly to the nature trails that cover approximately one mile of the site.

 The outdoor Discovery Pavilion, located near the Visitor’s Center, features working replicas of 19th century water-powered mill technology, which are highlighted through an interpretive, six button sound-post.

-The main trail begins at the terminus of the boardwalk and includes short loops to the east and west, covering approximately 1 mile of the site.
+The main trail begins at the terminus of the boardwalk and includes short loops to the east and west, covering approximately one mile of the site.
 Nature trail maps are available in the site brochure and as individual handouts located in the Visitor’s Center.

 We love that people use our site for photography sessions!
 Please abide by all site rules, do not alter the landscape in any way, and photography should be family-friendly.
 If it is not appropriate to do in public, it is not appropriate for our site.
 We ask that visitors obey hours of operation and be courteous to other guests and wildlife!